 Rosemary can be planted in gardens or containers and is often grown alongside other herbs such as thyme, sage, and lavender.
 When grown together, these herbs can help to deter pests and improve the health of the plants.

-In addition, they can provide a delightfully fragrant addition to any outdoor space.
+In addition, they can provide a really amazing smell to any outdoor space.
 If you are thinking of planting rosemary, be sure to choose a location that receives plenty of sunlight and has well-drained soil.

 Rosemary Grows Well With

 Marjoram is a cool-weather herb that’s closely related to oregano.
-It has a milder flavor than oregano, making it a good choice for dishes that you don’t want to be overly savory.
-You can use marjoram fresh or dried in a variety of dishes, including soups, stews, and sauces.
+It has a milder flavor than oregano but you can use marjoram fresh or dried in a million different ways in the kitchen.

-If you’re growing marjoram in your garden, you’ll need to give it plenty of sun and well-drained soil.
 Marjoram is a versatile herb that can be planted with several other herbs, including basil, chives, and thyme.
-When planting marjoram with other herbs, make sure to give it enough space to spread out.
+When planting marjoram with other herbs, just make sure to give it enough space to spread out.

-Marjoram is a perennial herb, which means it will come back year after year if you take care of it properly and overwinter it right.
-With just a little bit of effort, you can enjoy the subtle flavor of marjoram in your cooking for years to come.
+Marjoram is perennial, which means it will come back year after year if you take care of it properly and let it overwinter.

 Marjoram Grows Best With